-Total Time (Minutes): 30
+- Total Time (Minutes):

-5 tbsp rice flour (chawal ka atta)
+- Rice flour (chawal ka atta) - 4 Tbsp

-1/2 tsp green chilli paste
+- 1/2 tsp green chilli paste

-1 tsp oil
+- 1 tsp oil

-salt to taste
+- salt to taste

-2 banana leaves (kele ka patta)
+- 2 banana leaves (kele ka patta)

-oil for greasing
+- oil for greasing

-Combine the rice flour, urad dal flour, curds, green chilli paste, cumin seeds, oil, salt and ÃÂ¾ cup of water and mix well.
+- Combine the rice flour, urad dal flour, curd, green chilli paste, cumin seeds, oil, salt and Â¾ cup of water and mix well.
 Keep aside.

-Cut the banana leaves into a circle using a cookie cutter or with help of scissors.
+- Cut the banana leaves into a circle using a cookie cutter or with help of scissors.

-Grease the banana leaves with a little oil and keep aside.
+- Grease the banana leaves with a little oil and keep aside.

-Place two greased banana leaves on a flat surface with the greased side facing upwards.
+- Place two greased banana leaves on a flat surface with the greased side facing upwards.

-Put 1 tbsp of the batter on each banana leaf and cover each roundel with a greased banana leaf facing downwards.
+- Put 1 tbsp of the batter on each banana leaf and cover each roundel with a greased banana leaf facing downwards.

-Press it gently to spread the batter evenly to make a thin layer.
+- Press it gently to spread the batter evenly to make a thin layer.

-Heat a non-stick tava (griddle) and cook both sides till light brown spots appear on the banana leaves and the pancake in-between peels off the banana leaf easily.
+- Heat a non-stick tava/griddle and cook both sides till light brown spots appear on the banana leaves and the pancake in-between peels off the banana leaf easily.